ampproject/amp-toolbox/packages/optimizer/README.md

 #### `preloadHeroImage`

 Auto detect hero images for amp-img, amp-iframe, amp-video, or amp-video-iframe and injects a `link rel=preload`.
+Preloads will only be generated if there is no existing image preload.

 - name: `preloadHeroImage`
 - valid options: `[true|false]`